MARTIMM/gnome-gtk3/docs/content-docs/design.md

 I want to follow the interface of the classes in **Gtk**, **Gdk** and **Glib** as closely as possible by keeping the names of the native functions the same as provided with the following exceptions;

 * Native objects are wrapped into Perl6 classes.
-These objects are mostly not visible to the user, but if they do, their types always start wit *N-*.
-E.g. **N-GObject**, **N-GValue**, etc.

 * The native subroutines are defined in their corresponding Perl6 classes.
 They are defined in such a way that they have become methods in those classes.